mundialis/geoserver-grass-raster-datastore/README.md

 * build with `mvn install`
 * copy into Geoserver's `WEB-INF/lib` to enable

+## Download

+You can also download released versions from [here](https://nexus.terrestris.de/#browse/browse:public:de%2Fterrestris%2Fgeoserver-grass-raster-datastore).

 ## Usage

 You can create datastore pointing to a single raster by pointing the file to an appropriate entry in the GRASS `cellhd`